 Along with formal education, graphic designers must have artistic capacity and strong verbal, visual and written communication skills.
 Graphic designers must also have strong portfolios that showcase examples of their best work, which employers generally consider during the hiring process.
 Designers often work independently and must meet strict deadlines, so the ability to manage time and stay on schedule is important.
 Business and sales skills are also beneficial for this career, especially for graphic designers who are self employed.

 According to the U.S. Bureau of Labor Statistics (BLS), employment of graphic designers was expected to increase 13% from 2010-2020 (www.bls.gov).
 Growth should be an effect of the rising number of advertising and electronic design firms, as well as increasing numbers of products and services that need to be advertised.
 Graphic designers with expertise in Web design, interactive media and animation were expected to see the greatest job opportunities, whereas designers in print publishing were expected to experience a decline in demand.

-Related to Graphic Designer: Educational Requirements for a Career in Graphic Design
+Related to Graphic Designer: Education Requirements & Career Info

 - Recently Updated